pcmccarron/consul/website/source/docs/enterprise/network-segments/index.html.md

 # Consul Enterprise Network Segments

+> *How can I segment a Consul cluster into smaller gossip pools?
+How*
+> *can I restrict communication between Consul agents to only the*
+> *network are they are currently deployed in or have access to?*

 Consul Network Segments enables operators to create separate LAN gossip segments in one Consul cluster.
-Agents in a segment are only able to join and communicate with other agents in its network segment.
+Agents in a segment are only able to join and communicate with other agents in it's network segment.
 This functionality is useful for clusters that have multiple tenants that should not be able to communicate with each other.